Garrett-Productions/awsCloudPract/day1_readme.md

 - acquire and dispose resources at will, scale based on demand
 5. Measured Service
 - users only pay for what they use

+6 Advantages of Cloud computing
+1. no CAPEX but OPEX( operational expense )
+- pay on demand
+2. Massive Economies of Scale
+- AWS is large scale, prices are reduced
+3. Stop guessing capacity
+- scale bassed on actual usage
+4. Increase Speed and Agility
+5. Save money on data centers
+6. Go global in Minutes
+- launch a world wide web app by leveraging the AWS infrastructure

+Flexible, Cost effective